maorcc/hassio-addon-transmission/transmission/DOCS.md

 The "Transmission" easy to use web UI is available on the Home Assistant sidebar.

 If you do not see it on the sidebar, make sure the addon is running and that you turned on the "Show in sidebar" option in the Add-on page.

+You will find the files you downloaded with Transmission in "/share/download" (That is unless you have changed the `download-dir` settings)

 If you like this add-on, please ⭐ it on [github](https://github.com/maorcc/hassio-addon-transmission).
 Thank you! 🙏